Sammy Ball

-Sammy Ball is a British decathlete.
+Sammy Ball (born 18 October 2004) is a British decathlete.

 Biography

 Ball began competing in athletics at the age of nine.
-He is a graduate of The Piggott School and is currently studying sport science at the Berkshire College of Agriculture.
+He is a graduate of The Piggott School and then went on to study sports science at the Berkshire College of Agriculture.

+Sammy is currently a full-time athlete and part-time athletics coach.

 In May 2023, he achieved the British under-20 record in the decathlon, with a score of 7,870 points.

-Ball became the British decathlon champion after winning the 2024 British Athletics Championships title.
+Ball is two-time the British decathlon champion after winning the 2024 British Athletics Championships titles in 2024, whilst still an teenager, and 2026.

+In 2026, at the age of 21, at the Scotstoun Stadium, Glasgow, Ball finished in fourth position at the Commonwealth Games decathlon.

+With a decathlon personal best of 8,100 points, Ball is currently ranked seventh in the British all-time rankings.